 Figure 1: Equipment for mouse testicular interstitial microinjection.
 (A) Pull glass capillaries with a vertical capillary puller.
 (B) This panel shows the thermostatic heater.
 (C) The tips are sharpened using the micropipette beveler.
 (D) The unit for microinjection includes a microinjection pump and a stereo microscope.

 Figure 2: Representative images of an in vivo testicular interstitial microinjection proceeding in a mouse.
-(A) This panel shows the removal of abdominal hair by an electric shaver.
+(A) This panel shows the removal of abdominal hair by a shaver.
 (B) This panel shows the 0.5-cm abdominal wall incision to expose the peritoneal cavity.
 (C) Pull the fat pads out to expose the attached testis clearly.
 (D) This panel shows the position of the testis and epididymis.
 (E) This panel shows the position of the microinjection pipette.
 (F) Insert the microinjection pipette into the interstitium of the testis.
 (G) This panel shows a testis with a successful injection into the interstitium of the testis.

 Figure 3: A study to assess the BTB integrity based on an in vivo functional assay.
 Adult male mice (n = 3 in both the treatment group and the control group) are treated with CdCl2 (5 mg/kg b.w., i.p.) for 3 days (treatment group) or treated with PBS for 3 days (control group).
 Inulin-FITC (green fluorescence) is located near the base of the seminiferous tubule in the control group, while inulin-FITC initiates a passage across the BTB in the CdCl2-treatment group.
 (A) In this panel, white line segments indicate the distance inulin-FITC invades.
 The scale bars are 20 μm.
 (B) Data from the BTB integrity assays are shown in this histogram, which show the distance traveled by inulin (DInulin) vs. the radius of the same tubule (DRadius).
 Eighty tubules are randomly selected. *** P < 0.001 (Student’s t-test).
 (C) The BTB integrity is compromised in testes of Rictorcko mice.
 In Rictorcko mouse tubules, the inulin penetrates deep inside the seminiferous epithelium, reaching the tubule lumen.
 The scale bars are 50 μm.